TERMS & CONDITIONS OF USE

 4.3.3 contact mobile telephone number;

-4.3.4 details of your CSR need and Grant capability; and
+4.3.4 details of your organisation’s social value and social impact goals and

-4.3.5 any other information relating to your Offer.
+4.3.5 any other information relating to your Offers.

-4.4 Supporters must then generate and submit their due diligence questions that Recipients must respond to once the Platform makes a Potential Match.
+4.4 Supporters can create public Offers for Recipients to apply for.
+This includes detailed social value delivery criteria and due diligence questions that Recipients must respond to.
 These questionnaires will not be shared publicly or with any third parties.

 4.5 Once you have uploaded your Offer, you acknowledge and consent to your personal information and the Supporter’s contact information being shared with any Matched Recipient.
 Once this information has been passed directly onto the Recipient, they may contact you via the Platform with information that may interest you.

-4.7 If you make a Grant, you will be required to submit to us the details of the Grant, including the Grant value (monetary values can be hidden from the public view of the Platform at the request of the Supporter) and the Grant Period.
+4.7 If you make a Grant, you will be required to use the Offer system to share the details of the Grant, including the Grant value and the Grant Period, and other information.
+This allows recipients suitable for the criteria to apply for the Grant.

 Recipients

-4.10 Please note that we do not onboard Recipients that are based outside of the United Kingdom.
+4.16 Please note that we do not onboard Recipients that registered outside of the United Kingdom.

-4.11 Recipients are required to upload content to our Platform relating to their Projects.
-By permitting us to upload any Project to our Platform, the Recipient grants whatimpact and our affiliates a perpetual, irrevocable, worldwide, non-exclusive, royalty-free and fully sub-licensable licence to use, reproduce, modify, adapt, publish, translate, distribute, and display any part of the Project and/or to incorporate it into other materials in any form, for the purposes of marketing.
+4.17 Recipients are required to upload content to our Platform relating to their Activities.
+By uploading any Activity to our Platform, the Recipient grants whatimpact and our affiliates a perpetual, irrevocable, worldwide, non-exclusive, royalty-free and fully sub-licensable licence to use, reproduce, modify, adapt, publish, translate, distribute, and display any part of the Activity and organisations profile and/or to incorporate it into other materials in any form, for the purposes of marketing.

-4.12 Recipients are permitted to link to their Projects on the Platform via embedded links using a portal provided by whatimpact.
+4.18 Recipients are permitted to share their Profiles and Activities on the Platform via embedded links.

-4.13 Please note that in order to Match with a Supporter, Recipients must first provide details of their Projects they wish to be supported and complete and submit ALL questions asked by the Supporter in the due diligence questionnaire.
+4.19 Please note that in order to Match with a Supporter, Recipients must first provide details of their Activities they wish to be supported and complete and submit ALL questions asked by the Supporter in the due diligence questionnaire.

 Everyone

-5.1 The description of the Subscription on our Platform does not constitute a contractual offer to provide the Services to you.
-When an Order has been submitted on the Platform, we can reject it for any reason, although we will try to tell you the reason without delay.
-In such an instance, if payment has already been taken, we will refund you in full.
+5.1 The Free Subscription on our Platform does not constitute a contractual offer to provide the Services to you.
+When a Profile has been created on the Platform, we can reject it for any reason, although we will try to tell you the reason without delay.
+In such an instance, if payment for Premium subscription has been made on the platform, we will refund you in full.

 5.4 If we cannot accept your Order, we will inform you of this as soon as possible.
 This may be because of unexpected limits on our resources which we could not reasonably plan for, because a credit reference we have obtained for you does not meet our minimum requirements, or because you have had a Subscription in the past and we have canceled this due to your conduct.

-5.5 Once we have identified a Potential Match via the Platform, whatimpact has discharged its obligations to you.
+5.5 In regards the Matches you make on the platform, whatimpact has discharged its obligations to you.
 All contractual matters are between the Supporter and the Recipient.
-In addition, once the Match is confirmed by the parties, we expect the transaction to occur, and so the details of the Grant will be published in the profiles of both the Supporter and the Recipient.
+In addition, once the Match is confirmed by the parties, we expect the transaction to occur, and so the details of the Grant will be published on the dashboards of both the Supporter and the Recipient.
 Therefore, it is of the utmost importance that both parties communicate any important information relating to a Match between them prior to confirmation, including, but not limited to, any restrictions on the Grant being provided.

-5.6 If either party rejects the Potential Match, there will be no further obligation on behalf of the other party, and we would encourage you to wait for another Potential Match.
+5.6 If either party rejects the Potential Match, there will be no further obligation on behalf of the other party, and we would encourage you to proceed with other Potential Matches.

 5.7 No variation of the Contract can be made after it has been entered into unless the variation is agreed by whatimpact in writing and authorised by a member of our senior staff.